Calcium-Rich Oat Milk

 Instructions

-• Blend all the ingredients in a high-speed blender for 30 seconds.
-Be careful not to over blend.
+• Blend the water, pitted dates and calcium capsules together for one minute in a high-speed blender.
+Add the oats and blitz for 30 seconds.
+Be careful not to over blend the oats or make the liquid warm.

 • Strain through a fine sieve into a jug or glass bowl – let this drip through slowly and discard any oats of thick liquid remaining in the sieve after a couple of minutes.
-Do not be tempted to push these through as this can make the milk quite slimy.
+Do not be tempted to push these through if you want lovely silky oat milk.

 • Wash the sieve and strain the oat milk once again so it becomes extra smooth and creamy.
-Again, discard any oats or thick liquid remaining, if you want to keep it as palatable as possible.
+Again, discard any oats or thick liquid remaining.

 • Store in a covered jug or sealed glass jar for up to 5 days in the fridge.